BenedictusAryo/Optimization-Application_Python/README.md

 # Optimization-Application_Python

-Application Optimization Techniques such as Linear Programming using Python
+Application Optimization Techniques such as Linear Programming and Operation Research using Python